kremalicious/blog/_src/_posts/2009-02-17-out-of-whale-oil.md

 date: 2009-02-17 20:11:55+00:00
 wordpress_id: 533
-categories:
-- goodies
+category: goodies
 tags:
     - wallpaper
+    - futurama
 ---

 Simple, high-resolution Futurama tribute wallpaper pack inspired by the latest Futurama movie Into The Wild Green Yonder.
 This pack includes 4 versions of the Planet Express ship whale oil indicator in 2 different sizes for desktop and iPhone use.
 Vivid pink Feminista versions included too ;-)